jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     scott@octo:~/duovero/build$ bitbake console-image

-You may run into build errors related to packages that failed to download or sometimes out of order builds.
-The easy solution is to clean the build for the failed package and rerun the build again.
+You may occasionally run into build errors related to packages that either failed to download or sometimes out of order builds.
+The easy solution is to clean the failed package and rerun the build again.

 For instance if the build for `zip` failed for some reason, I would run this.